mrkamel/kafka_sync/README.md

 # KafkaSync

-**Using Apache Kafka to keep secondary datastores in sync with your primary datastore**
+**Using Kafka to keep secondary datastores in sync with your primary datastore**

 [![Build Status](https://secure.travis-ci.org/mrkamel/kafka_sync.png?branch=master)](http://travis-ci.org/mrkamel/kafka_sync)

-Sync for using Apache Kafka.
-The primary purpose is to keep your secondary datastores like, e.g.  ElasticSearch indexes, consistent with your models.
+Simply stated, the primary purpose of KafkaSync is to keep your secondary datastores (ElasticSearch, cache stores, etc.) consistent with the models stored in your primary datastore (MySQL, Postgres, etc).

-This works like follows:
+Getting started is easy:

 ```ruby
 class MyModel < ActiveRecord::Base